 Every estate plan should include:

-• A Will and/or Trust.
-Even if you don't have many assets, your will ensures any property is handed down according to your wishes.
+- A Will and/or Trust.
+Even if you don't have many assets, your will or trust ensures any property is handed down according to your wishes.

-• Financial Power of Attorney.
-In the event that you become incapacitated, drafting a durable power of attorney will ensure your designated person will act on your behalf for any financial decisions.
+- Financial Power of Attorney.
+In the event that you become incapacitated, drafting a durable power of attorney will ensure your designated person is authorized to act on your behalf for any financial decisions.

-• Health Care Directive.
-Also known as a ‘Living Will', this written statement details a person's desires regarding their medical treatment for circumstances in which they are no longer able to express informed consent.
+- Health Care Directive.
+Also known as a ‘Living Will', this written statement details a person's desires regarding their end of life care.

-• Beneficiary Designations.
-Several assets, including a 401(k), can be passed down outside of a will.
+- Beneficiary Designations.
+Several assets, including life insurance and retirement accounts, can be passed down outside of a will.
 Therefore, identifying the beneficiaries of each asset will save a lot of stress and uncertainty.
 Otherwise, a court could decide how your funds are distributed.

-Remember – these documents should be specific to your needs and circumstances, must meet a variety of legal requirements to be valid, and should be drafted by an attorney.
+Remember – state laws vary.
+These documents should be specific to your needs and circumstances, must meet a variety of legal requirements to be valid, and should be drafted by an attorney.

 Have questions?
 Need help finding an attorney to get started?
 Contact BECU Trust Services at 206-812-5176, or firstname.lastname@example.org.